def_colwidths uses heuristics to determine suitable column widths given a

 be horizontally paginated, and column widths are determined based only on

 required word wrapping.
-See the Automatic Column Widths
+See the Automatic Column Widths vignette for

 a detailed discussion of the algorithms used.